ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Sensitivity, Specificity, PPV**
+  - Intended Use: measure performance in external validation cohort; measure performance on different floors / inpatient service.
+PPV at Sensitivity = 0.9
+  - Rationale: retrospective cohort study in patients before and after tool is implemented
+  - Reference:
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Pre-post implementation differences in usefulness metrics**
+  - Intended Use: calculate pre-post rate differences in before and after cohorts:
+    - Proportion of positives leading to treatment
+    - % treaded for sepsis
+    - Time to first IV antibiotic
+    - Time to first IVF bolus
+    - Volume of IVF
+    - ICU-free d to d 30
+    - 30-day mortality
+    - Rates of systolic hypotension in ED
+    - Rates of Intubation
+    - Rates of CPR required
+    - Rates of required pressor
+    - Median initial serum lactic acid
+    - Positive blood culture
+    - Time from arrival to hypotension
+  - Rationale:
+  - Reference: Eisenberg, M. A. et al. Outcomes of Patients with Sepsis in a Pediatric Emergency Department after Automated Sepsis Screening.
+The Journal of Pediatrics 235, 239-245.e4 (2021).
+  - Reference: Eisenberg, M. et al. Comparison of Manual and Automated Sepsis Screening Tools in a Pediatric Emergency Department.
+Pediatrics 147, e2020022590 (2021).
+  -   - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 Fairness and Bias Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~